kaushal-shivaprakashan/kaushal-shivaprakashan/README.md

 <h1 align="center">Hi 👋, I'm Kaushal Shivaprakash</h1>

-Thanks for connecting!
-I'm excited to contribute my talents and dedication to a dynamic organization in the IT and Data Science domains. 🌟 If there's any opportunity or collaboration you'd like to explore, feel free to reach out.
+Thanks for connecting! 🌟 If there's any opportunity or collaboration you'd like to explore, feel free to reach out.
 Let's make a positive impact together! 🚀
 - 📫 How to reach me **kaushal.shivaprakashan@gmail.com**

 <h3 align="left">Connect with me:</h3>